gradle/native-platform/readme.md

 # Releasing

 1. Check the version number in `build.gradle`.
-2. Check that the native interface version has been incremented since last release, when changes have been made to native code.
+2. Check that the native interface version has been incremented since last release, when changes have been made to native code. (`git diff <tag> src/shared/headers/generic.h`)
 3. Build each variant.
     1. Checkout tag.
     2. `./gradlew clean :test :uploadJni -Prelease -PbintrayUserName=<> -PbintrayApiKey=<>`.